pozsarzs/alanz80x/README.md

 - dj is the head moving direction over tape tj, dj ∈ D.
 - dk is the head moving direction over tape tk, dj ∈ D. If tk = tc -> dj = d1 (stay).
 - qm is the next state, qm ∈ Q.
-- rj is the register from which the machine reads a symbol, rj ∈ R and rj = r0 (ACC), dj = d1.
+- rj is the register from which the machine reads a symbol, rj ∈ R.
-- rk is the register to which the machine writes a symbol, rk ∈ R and rk = r0 (ACC), dk = d1.
+- rk is the register to which the machine writes a symbol, rk ∈ R.

 In the CODE section of the program, the 8-tuples must be specified in the following form: `001 irabRL002 ...`, where the: